Vemahk/RRDB/README.md

 ## ORMs

-My idea does not differ entirely from ORMs, except that ORMs just abstract away SQL, and it SQL I take issue with.
+My idea does not differ entirely from ORMs, except that ORMs just abstract away SQL, and it is SQL that I take issue with.

 # Do you actually intend to replace SQL?

 No, not really.
-I just had an idea, and I really enjoy to program.
+I just had an idea, and I really enjoy programing.
 This realistically isn't actually going anywhere.
 I just like you dream, you know?